Featured Speakers and Performers

 President and CEO, League of American Orchestras

-Speaking at Opening Session, Gold Baton Award, and Keynote and Closing Luncheon: Home, Freedom, and Belonging with Kinan Azmeh
+Speaking at Opening Session, Gold Baton Award, and Keynote and Annual Meeting and Closing Luncheon: Home, Freedom, and Belonging with Kinan Azmeh

 Photo courtesy of the speaker